Your Site

 Deploying a Web Application in a WAR file

-utility to "zip" up all the files of a web application to produce a so-called WAR (Web Application Archive) file for deployment, or distribution.....
-Change current directory to the web application's context root contextRoot> jar cvf test.war .
+You could use the JDK's jar utility to "zip" up all the files of a web application to produce a so-called WAR (Web Application Archive) file for deployment, or distribution.

-will be created automatically.
-You can access the web application via URL http://host:port/test
+Drop the test.war into $CATALINA_HOME\webapps.
+A context called test will be created automatically.
+You can access the web application via URL http://host:port/test.

-.
+Tomcat actually unpacks the test.war into a "test" directory in $CATALINA_HOME\webapps.
 You need to remove this directory, if you reload a new version.